Ford straight-six engine: 262

 A 262 cuin I-6 version was also produced.
 The 262 I-6 was built from 1961 to 1964 for use in medium- and heavy-duty Ford trucks.
 This engine was also used for industrial applications.

 Third generation

 The third generation was produced at the Lima Engine plant in Lima, Ohio, from 1960 through 1984.
 Officially dubbed the Thriftpower Six, this engine line is sometimes referred to as the Falcon Six.
-Note that car companies, including Ford, switched from gross ratings to net horsepower and torque ratings in 1972 (mainly because of the emissions laws being enacted nationwide at the time), so changes in engine compression and emissions controls make comparing engines from various production years (especially pre-1972) difficult.

 144

 The 144 cuin inline-six engine was first introduced in the 1960 Ford Falcon.
 The 144 was made from 1960 through 1964 and averaged 90 hp during the production run.
 While not known for being powerful or a stout engine, it proved to be economical and could get fairly good gas mileage for the time, up to 30 mpgus.
 This small six was the basis for all the Ford "Falcon" straight-six engines.
 The intake manifold on this series was cast integrally with the cylinder head (this design was also used by Chevrolet with some of their later third-generation inline-sixes, the older engines had separate manifolds); as a result, they could not be easily modified for greater power.
 This engine had four main bearings and can be identified by the three core plugs on the side of the block.